-Directors' report
+Directors' report (continued)

-Future Developments
+Future developments

-The portfolio of mortgage loans continues to unwind over their estimated useful life and the funds that accumulate on a daily basis will continue to be used to pay down a proportion of the Notes in issue on a monthly basis from available funds in accordance with the Programme Documentation.
+The portfolio of mortgage loans continues to unwind over their estimated useful life and the funds that accumulate on a daily basis can be used to replenish the portfolio for up to 5 years after the issue date.
+Thereafter, the funds will be used to pay down a proportion of the Notes in issue on a monthly basis from available funds in accordance with the Programme Documentation.
+Under a revolving termination event within the five year period, no further mortgages loans could be purchased.